shebang-labs/acts_as_lockable_by/README.md

 `ActsAsLockableBy` uses `redis` as a shared distributed efficient lock manager with its built-in ability to expire locks when `ttl` expires.

 The `lock`, `unlock` and `renew_lock` methods in this gem are all atomic operations and running as one redis call on the redis server.
-That even multiple clients calling and of these methods against the same key will never enter into a race condition or thread unsafety.
+Even multiple clients calling any of these methods against the same key/resource will never enter into a race condition or thread unsafety scenarios.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->